evollved/VidSubX/docs/Preferences.md

 Text Extraction Batch Size: The number of frames to be extracted by each CPU or GPU core/process.

-Onnx Intra Threads: The number of threads used by Onnx to parallelize the execution within nodes.

-OCR Max Processes: The maximum number of CPU or GPU core/processes to be used for extraction of text from the video.
+OCR CPU Max Processes: The maximum number of CPU cores to be used for extraction of text from the video.
 Too little or too many will increase extraction time.

-**Note:** Onnx Intra Threads & OCR Max Processes will require some testing with different values to determine the optimal values that provide high utilization of CPU or GPU.
+OCR GPU Max Processes: The maximum number of GPU processes to be used for extraction of text from the video.
+Used only if GPU is available.
+Using too many will cause a crash if GPU memory is not enough.

 OCR Recognition Language: The language of the subtitle in the video to be extracted.